gitkraken/gk-dev-docs/gk-dev/gk-dev-faq.md

 ---
 title: GitKraken Accounts and Licenses FAQ
 description: Here are the most common questions about GitKraken accounts and licenses.
+product: "GitKraken.dev"
+content_type: "faq"
+audience: "all"
+plan_required: "all"
+status: "GA"
+last_verified: "2026-03"
 taxonomy:
     category: gk-dev
 ---

-<kbd>Last updated: February 2026</kbd>
+<kbd>Last updated: March 2026</kbd>

+This page answers the most common questions about GitKraken accounts, licenses, billing, and subscription management.
+GitKraken accounts are email-based and apply across GitKraken Desktop, GitLens, CLI, and GitKraken.dev.
+For organization and role management, see [Organization Management](/gk-dev/gk-dev-organization/).

+***

 ### GitKraken automatically put me in a trial.
 Is there a way to use the app without the trial?